open-telemetry/oteps/text/0152-telemetry-schemas.md

 ### Instrumentation Library Schema URL

-OpenTelemetry API need to be changed to allow getting a Tracer/Meter/LogEmitter that is associated with a Schema URL (in addition to the association with instrumentation library name and version that is already supported).
+The OpenTelemetry API needs to be changed to allow getting a Tracer/Meter/LogEmitter that is associated with a Schema URL (in addition to the association with instrumentation library name and version that is already supported).

 This change needs to be done such that we do not break APIs that are already declared stable (particularly the Get Tracer API).